 How to Get Your Projects Funded: A Guide to Capital Budget Financial Analysis for Facility Managers

-As a facility manager from an engineering or operations background, preparing and presenting a funding proposal probably does not always come easily.
-This is why we put together this guide to break down today's standard financial analysis models so that you can demonstrate your financial expertise to the CFO and other key stakeholders with the power of project approval.
+Preparing and presenting a funding proposal is not easy.
+This guide breaks down standard financial analysis models so that you can demonstrate your financial expertise to the CFO and get your projects funded!

 In this blog, you will learn: